YuyangLi99/RDFDDL/README.md

 1.  **Modeling with RDF/SHACL**: We model a Cyber-Physical System—its components, states, and physical constraints—using the Resource Description Framework (RDF).
 The Shapes Constraint Language (SHACL) is used to define the precise rules and conditions for each state.
 2.  **SHACL Validation**: Before inferring any transitions, each RDF state is checked against its SHACL shape (`Validation.java`).
 This ensures no invalid state (one that violates the predefined constraints) enters the reasoning or proof stages.
-3.  **Reasoning with Jena**: The Apache Jena framework is used to reason over the RDF model.
-Custom reasoner `Builtin` functions are implemented to infer potential state transitions based on the system's logic.
+3.  **Reasoning with Jena**: The Apache Jena framework is used to reason the validated RDF graph and propose potential state transitions based on the system’s logic (e.g., continuous evolution or mode switches).
+These inferences are added as candidate triples (e.g., `ex:next`, `ex:ModeChange`).
 4.  **Proof with KeYmaera X**: For each inferred transition, the system generates a formal proof obligation expressed in Differential Dynamic Logic (dL).
 This proof is sent to the **KeYmaera X** theorem prover for validation.
 5.  **Verified State Graph**: A transition is only accepted and added to the final knowledge graph if KeYmaera X successfully proves its logical correctness.
 The final output is a fully verified state-transition graph of the hybrid system.

-This approach ensures that the system's behavior is not just modeled but is also mathematically guaranteed to be safe and correct.
+This approach ensures that the CPS model is both semantically rich (via RDF/SHACL) and formally safe (via KeYmaera X proofs).

 ## 2. Modules Overview

-This repository contains two examples to demonstrate the RDF-DDL pipeline:
+This repository contains two examples to demonstrate the RDFdL pipeline:

-* **`Yogurt_example/`**: A complex, multi-stage manufacturing process for producing yogurt.
-This example involves multiple devices and showcases reasoning across device handoffs and multi-mode changes.
+* **`Yogurt_example/`**: A multi-stage yogurt manufacturing process.
+Involves multiple devices (heater, homogenizer, pasteurizer, cooler) and showcases cross-device handoffs and multi-mode transitions.
-* **`Oven_cake/`**: A more focused example of a single-device system—an industrial oven.
-It models the temperature control logic, inferring transitions between heating and cooling states based on differential equations.
+* **`Oven_cake/`**: A single-device example: an industrial oven controlling temperature.
+Models heating and cooling dynamics and infers transitions between four discrete states (two modes × two temperature regions).

 ## 3. Running Each Example 🚀